Let's Learn About: Ramune

-Ramune is a very popular and well-known fizzy drink from Japan, that has made its way around the world in a variety of flavors.
-The term "Ramune" originates from the Japanese pronunciation of “lemonade."
+Ramune is a very popular and well-known Carbonated soft drink from Japan that has made its way around the world in a variety of flavors.
+The Name "Ramune" originates from the Japanese pronunciation of “lemonade."

-The creator of Ramune was Alexander Cameron Sim, who initially began his career as a pharmacist.
-In 1884, Sim introduced a fizzy drink based on lemonade, called "mabu soda”, and the drink soon became very popular with local Japanese folks.
-It's not entirely clear when Ramune itself was developed in Japan, however, the original recipe was brought to Japan by British merchant ships and then eventually adopted by the Japanese.
-Read on to learn about the design of the bottle and the unique variety of flavors!
+Alexander Cameron Sim, the founder of Ramune, started in the medical field as a pharmacist.
+Sim introduced a carbonated beverage in 1884 based on lemonade, called "mabu soda," which soon became very popular with local Japanese folks.
+It's not entirely clear when Ramune developed it in Japan.
+However, the British merchant ships brought the original recipe to Japan and were eventually adopted by the Japanese.

 What Kind of Flavors Are There?

-As the popularity of Ramune continues to grow, so have the interesting variety of flavors, as well as packaging designs, including collaborations from popular Japanese characters such as Pokemon and Hello Kitty.
-Some of the more common flavors include peach, melon, and bubble gum; while some unusual flavors include takoyaki, curry, and wasabi.
-Are you curious as to what the flavor you received is all about?
+As the popularity of Ramune continues to grow, there is an interesting packaging design and a variety of flavors.
+It includes collaborations with popular Japanese characters such as Hello Kity and Pokemon.
+Some common flavors include peach, melon, and bubble gum, while some unusual flavors include takoyaki, curry, and wasabi.
+Are you curious about what the flavor you received is all about?
 Keep reading!

 If you've decided to try out different flavors of Ramune, it is better to start with the best ones.
 Discover below the drinks worth adding to your cart.